 I think this is a really good thing, because it gives you the power to choose what you want in your inbox.
 My new sign up form allows a subscriber to opt in or opt out from receiving different sorts of email communication.
 As I said above, I’ve used this opportunity to clearly define the email content I’ll be sending.
 Now when you sign up as an email subscriber, or update your preferences as an existing subscriber, you can give explicit consent to receive all, some or one of the following types of content:

 - My monthly Connect with Chrissie email newsletter.
 This is where I’ll fill you in on the latest news and what’s happening behind the scenes with Chrissie Murphy Designs.

 - Freebies….
 Who doesn’t love a good freebie?
 This is where you can receive free resources, ebooks, guides or phone wallpapers etc (just to give you an idea of the things I’ll send).

 - Shop offers & discounts from my Etsy store, ChrissieMurphyArt.
 If I’ve got a sale coming up and there’s an opportunity for you to score yourself a bargain, this is where you’ll find out about it.

 So I think that this is all I need to tell you about.

 You can see that I did have had a choice.
-I could have decided to only accept email subscribers from citizens outside of the EU and continued to operate as I always have.
-I think the changes the GDPR requires are good, and I truly believe that the EU is just the first.
-This is the sort of legislation I expect to see rolled out everywhere, so I really see it as a case of doing the hard work now, instead of later, because later is going to come.
+I could have decided to only accept email subscribers from citizens outside of the EU and continue to operate as I always have.
+I think the changes the GDPR requires are actually good, and I truly believe that the EU is just the first.
+This is the sort of legislation I expect to see rolled out everywhere.
+I really see it as a case of doing the hard work now, instead of later, because later is going to come.

 Until next time, connect with the Creator, let Him inspire you.
 His magnificence and beauty is everywhere, even in art and craft.